 Attorney for a Second DUI in San Francisco, CA

 If you were arrested for a second DUI in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
-We also represent clients charged with DUI involving a breath or blood test or a refusal to submit to chemical testing.
+We also represent clients charged with DUI involving a breath test or blood test or a refusal to submit to chemical testing.

 The penalties for a second DUI in San Francisco, CA, are serious.
 Call us today to discuss your case at 1 (866) 842-5384.